-The new Rateable Value’s (RV’s) that come into effect from April 2017 see a number of winners whose RV’s go down and a number of losers who’s RV’s go up, in order to mitigate the immediate effect of these changes the government has introduced a transitional relief scheme.
+The new Rateable Values (RVs) that came into effect from April 2017 saw a number of winners whose RVs go down and a number of losers whose RVs go up.
+In order to mitigate the immediate effect of these changes the government introduced a transitional relief scheme.

 The transitional relief scheme means that the full effect of the changes is spread over 5 years and is calculated year on year.